globus/globus-compute/docs/endpoints/installation.rst

 Installing the Compute Endpoint
 *******************************

-The Globus Compute Endpoint is offered both as a PyPI package, and as pre-built DEB and RPM packages.
+The Globus Compute Endpoint is available as a PyPI package or as a native system package (DEB and RPM).

 Operating System Support
 ========================